The Lictors Bring to Brutus the Bodies of His Sons: Impact

 The work had tremendous resonance for the time.
 The Revolution had already begun, and all paintings shown at the Salon had to be approved for political acceptability.
 David's 1788 portrait of Antoine Lavoisier had already been refused a display because the famed chemist was a potentially divisive figure, tied as he was to the Ancien Régime.
 Out of similar caution, The Lictors Bring to Brutus the Bodies of His Sons was almost not shown because of concerns about inflaming pro-revolutionary passions.
 The public's insistence was too great, however, and the authorities were forced to give in.

 After its first exhibition, David's friend, the actor François-Joseph Talma, played the title role in Voltaire's Brutus and added in a scene in which the stage direction exactly replicated the composition of the already famous painting.

-Contemporaneously with David, the painter Angelica Kauffmann (1741–1807) was commissioned by Polish royalty to create a work she entitled Brutus Condemning His Sons to Death for Treason.
-This painting, now lost, is known only by written description and a preparatory pen and ink drawing from 1788.

 Legacy

 The Lictors Bring to Brutus the Bodies of His Sons is on permanent display in the Louvre in Paris.
 A study in ink and chalk from 1787 is housed in the Metropolitan Museum of Art in New York City.
-An oil on canvas study is in the collections of Nationalmuseum in Stockholm.
+An oil-on-canvas study is in the collections of Nationalmuseum in Stockholm.

 The painting is featured in the 1980 BBC series 100 Great Paintings.